-- 28.-(1) An appeal may be decided by a majority of the members participating; and where (pursuant to regulation 25(2)) it falls to be disposed of by two members and they are unable to agree, it shall be remitted by the clerk to be decided by a tribunal consisting of three different members. - (2) Where an appeal is disposed of on the basis of a hearing, the decision may be reserved or given orally at the end of the hearing. - (3) Subject to paragraph (4), as soon as is reasonably practicable after a decision has been made, it shall- - (a) in the case of a decision given orally, be confirmed, - (b) in any other case be communicated, by notice in writing to the parties; and the notice shall be accompanied by a statement of the reasons for the decision.
+- 43.-(1) An appeal may be decided by a majority of the members participating; and where (pursuant to regulation 40(2)) it falls to be disposed of by two members and they are unable to agree, it shall be remitted by the clerk to be decided by a tribunal consisting of three different members. - (2) Where an appeal is disposed of on the basis of a hearing, the decision may be reserved or given orally at the end of the hearing. - (3) Subject to paragraph (4), as soon as reasonably practicable after a decision has been made, it shall- - (a) in the case of a decision given orally, be confirmed, - (b) in any other case, be communicated, by notice in writing to the parties; and the notice shall be accompanied by a statement of the reasons for the decision.

-(4) Nothing in paragraph (3) shall require notice to be given to a party if it would be repetitive of any document supplied to him in accordance with regulation 31.
+- (4) Nothing in paragraph (3) shall require notice to be given to a party if it would be repetitive of any document supplied to him in accordance with regulation 46. - (5) In the case of an appeal against a completion notice, the clerk shall send notice of the decision to the valuation officer for the relevant authority.